Can PRP Injections Really Help with My Chronic Knee Arthritis?

 What Does the Research Say?

-While research into PRP for knee pain and arthritis is ongoing, several studies suggest that PRP therapy may provide relief for mild to moderate osteoarthritis.
-A number of clinical trials have found that PRP injections result in improved function and reduced pain compared to placebo or traditional treatments.
+Research into PRP for knee pain and arthritis is ongoing.
+Even so, several studies suggest PRP therapy may relieve mild to moderate osteoarthritis.
+A number of clinical trials have found clear benefits.
+PRP injections improved function and reduced pain compared to placebo or traditional treatments.
 It’s important to note, however, that results vary from patient to patient, and PRP is not a guaranteed solution.

 What to Expect During the Procedure